Here Are All The Annoying Things That Can Trigger Migraines

-It's estimated that about 16% of adults in the U.S. get migraines, and they hit three times as many women than men.
+It's estimated that 25 million working days or school days are lost every year in the UK because of migraines, and they hit three times as many women than men.
 And according to new research, almost everyone who gets these throbbing, nausea-inducing headaches has their own individual combination of specific triggers.

 For the study, published online last month in the journal Cephalalgia, researchers looked at data for 326 people who had been asked in a previous study to keep migraine diaries for 90 days.
 Every night, the participants had to record whether or not they experienced any of 33 major triggers for migraines, but weren't asked explicitly whether or not they considered those things triggers.
 That included things related to sleep, stress, food, alcohol, menstruation, and the weather (all of them are listed in the figure below).